Thank you for visiting!

 makes our historical bindings relevant again and makes

 The chapters of Meeting by Accident range across a broad spectrum of binding history, and some of the chapters are intended to change our thinking about what constitutes an “important” binding type.
-The question we might want to begin asking ourselves is “How is this binding important?,” not whether it is important.
+The question we might want to begin asking ourselves is “How is this binding important?” instead of whether it is important.
 Asking this question might lead us to augment present, and often limited, scholarly descriptions (or the lack of any description) for some binding types.

-Chapter 5 – A gift from the desert: The Nag Hammadi codices, co-authored with Pamela Spitzmueller
+Chapter 5.
+A Gift from the Desert: A Report on the Nag Hammadi codices, co-authored with Pamela Spitzmueller